MyCryptoHQ/support.mycrypto.com/src/content/migration/moving-from-private-key-to-metamask.md

 ### Installing & Setting Up MetaMask

 When you setup MetaMask, you will be given a new wallet address and a new private key.
 There is an option of importing your already existing private keys into MetaMask, and it is up to you to decide if you want to keep using your old wallet or the new one MetaMask gives you.

 #### The pros of importing your exisiting wallet
 - You don't need to transfer your funds to the wallet that MetaMask gives you (Save on Eth Fees, Hurray!)

 #### The cons of importing your existing wallet
 - The current wallet you use could be compromised, and importing your wallet to MetaMask won't stop your funds from being stolen
+- The current wallet will not be secured by the backup seed that MetaMask gives you.

 #### The pros of using the new wallet MetaMask gives you
 - There is no possible chance that the wallet could be compromised, the keys never leave MetaMask!

 #### The cons of using the new wallet MetaMask gives you
 - You need to manually transfer all your Ether and Tokens to the new wallet